linnarsson-lab/loom-viewer/docs/loom_server_API.md

 will determine access to some resources (e.g. projects and datasets).
 If no auth headers are provided, only public projects and datasets will be returned.

+[Learn more](/docs/authorization.md) about setting up authorization on a Loom server.

 ### Endpoints

 ##### ```GET /```